udel-cbcb/al_ml_workshop/README.md

 - examples of practical applications of AI/ML in computational biology and chemistry,
 - hands-on exercises with emphasis on the importance of data preparation and readiness for AI/ML.

 Through introductory lectures, you will be exposed to the basic concepts behind AI/ML approaches to better understand the practical applications of these data science tools, including what types of data can be used for a specific approach, and what types of outcomes can be expected.
 The illustrative practical applications will help you understand how these tools can be used in your research project.
-You will also learn about the importance of preparing the data according to the FAIR principles, namely, Findability, Accessibility, Interoperability, and Reusability.
+You will also learn about the importance of preparing the data according to the FAIR principles, namely, [Findability, Accessibility, Interoperability, and Reusability](https://pubmed.ncbi.nlm.nih.gov/26978244/).
 This will be addressed by providing you with first-hand experience on the issues arising when data that is not well-prepared, and covering various data formats, processing and wrangling techniques to get the data into a form where it can be utilized by Machine Learning algorithms.
 You will learn different visualization techniques to better understand the data at hand.

 ## Requirements

 Bring your computer.
-Live demos and hands-on exercises will involve coding using Google Colaboratory notebooks.
+Live demos and hands-on exercises will involve coding using [Google Colaboratory](https://colab.research.google.com/?utm_source=scs-index) notebooks.
 Basic Python programming is recommended but not required.
+The skills covered in the Data Carpentry Bootcamp that will be held in June 1-3 2022 meet this requirement.

 ## Sponsors